the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 # Hi 👋  welcome to Project AIMS (AI against Modern Slavery)

-This repository contains the work developed so far under Porject AIMS under an open source licence.
-It contains a collection of experiments and analyses performed on the Modern Slavery statements, as well as a set of sub-projects designed to encourage the community to apply data science and AI skills in analysising those stamtents.
+This repository presents the work developed so far in Porject AIMS under an ©️ open source licence.
+It contains a collection of experiments and analyses performed on the Modern Slavery statements, as well as a set of sub-projects designed to encourage the community to apply data science and AI skills in analysising those stamtents and fight against modern slavery.

 ## Strucutre